uktrade/data-hub-frontend/README.md

 **Running with other APIs (e.g. staging)**

+5. Go to the [Playbook](https://readme.trade.gov.uk/docs/playbooks/datahub.html#environments) and use the Admin URLs to set the environment variable `API_ROOT`.
-5. Go to Vault, look in datahub-fe, and add the relevant environment variables specified in the `.env` file for the environment you are interested in developing with.
+6. Go to Vault, look in datahub-fe, and click on the environment you want to use.
+Change the following environment variables in your `.env` file to the ones specified in Vault:
+    ```
+    DATA_HUB_BACKEND_ACCESS_KEY_ID=frontend-key-id
+    DATA_HUB_BACKEND_SECRET_ACCESS_KEY=frontend-key
+    ```

-6. The environment variables copied from `sample.env` are set up for running both the frontend and the API using the docker set-up outlined [here](./docs/Docker.md).
+7. The environment variables copied from Vault and `sample.env` are set up for running both the frontend and the API using the docker.
 To run the frontend natively, the following variables will need to be changed to:
     ```
     REDIS_HOST=localhost
     REDIS_URL=redis://localhost:6379
     ```

-7. [Install](./docs/Installing%20redis%20natively.md) the redis server and bring it up:
+8. [Install](./docs/Installing%20redis%20natively.md) the redis server and bring it up:

     ```bash
     redis-server